Bagussurya12/catalog-music-simple/Readme.md

-# Discuss Forum 🗣️
+# Catalog Music Simple

-Discuss Forum is a backend project built using **Go (Golang)**, designed to provide a platform for discussions and interactions.
+Catalog Music Simple is a backend project built using **Go (Golang)**, designed to provide a platform for catalog music.
 This project is part of the Learn Go initiative.

 ---